Language: EN

 Sending numerical values

-Finally, in this example, we send a number from 1 to 9 through the serial monitor, and the Arduino board blinks the integrated LED the number of times indicated.
-The code is similar to the previous one, but note that since the data sent is ASCII characters, we must subtract the value ‘0’ from the received data to recover the sent numeric value.
+Finally, in this example, we send a number between 1 and 9 through the serial monitor, and the Arduino board makes the integrated LED blink the indicated number of times.
+The code is similar to the previous one, but it should be noted that since the data is sent as ASCII characters, we must subtract the value ‘0’ from the received data to recover the sent numeric value.

 int option;